samrudhau/Health-Monitor-App/readme.md

-Cross Platform Electron Desktop Application that allows users to monitor health and fitness data.
+Cross-Platform Electron Desktop Application that allows users to monitor health and fitness data.

-Allows users to enter calories in , calories out, weight, and excercie name and time.
-Displays net calories on a scatter lot and activites on a donut chart.
-Allows users to register, reset password, or login with username and password on startup.
+Allows users to enter calories in, calories out, weight, and exercise name and time.
+Displays net calories on a scatter lot and activities on a donut chart.
+Allows users to register, reset their password, or log in with username and password on startup.

-Stores userdata in MongoDb database.
+Stores user data in MongoDB database.

 To run:
 1. clone repo
-2. npm install
+2. <code>npm install</code>
-3. npm start
+3. <code>npm install</code>

 <img src="public/images/dashboard1.png" width="600">